ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 Both teams' first picks turned out to be great choices leading to a 1–1 scoreline.
 Spain's second pick, however, didn't go as planned and Chile took away a breakpoint on NM2.
 They looked to consolidate the point with NM5, a low-AR rhythm map, which on paper heavily favoured the Chilean roster.
 Spain, despite having banned the other low-AR map of the round, managed to put up a great team performance and took a breakpoint right back tying the match.

-After Spain won their next pick and went up ahead 2–3, a NM4 pick from Chile went down to the wire, and a great performance from ::{ flag=ES }:: [M A N O L O](https://osu.ppy.sh/users/12296128) sealed yet another breakpoint for Spain with a narrow 40,000 score gap, bringing them to match point.
+After Spain won their next pick and went up ahead 2–3, a NM4 pick from Chile went down to the wire, and a great performance from ::{ flag=ES }:: ::M A N O L O::{ user-id=12296128 } sealed yet another breakpoint for Spain with a narrow 40,000 score gap, bringing them to match point.
 For Spain's last pick, they secured the win on DT1 with another relatively close lead of 150,000, knocking the 4th seed Chile down to the lower bracket and advancing to face 21st seed Taiwan in the Round of 16.
 Taiwan had also pulled an incredible upset in their match, defeating the 12th seed Japan.

 ### Semifinals: ::{ flag=KR }:: South Korea vs. ::{ flag=CN }:: China